gumaerc-testorg/3.020-spring-2021/content/resources/mit3_020s21_lecture_17_1080p_mp4.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: lDZoBucZfr4
 ---
-This lecture covers ideal gas mixtures and the ideal solution model, non-ideal solutions, activity, and activity coefficients, dilute solution model, Henry and Raoult's laws, and regular solution models.
+This lecture covers ideal gas mixtures and the ideal solution model, non-ideal solutions, activity, and activity coefficients, dilute solution model, Henry's and Raoult's laws, and regular solution models.